ghostFaceKillah/vslam/README.md

 Rendering
 ----------

-I made a small triangle rendering library.
+I made a small triangle rendering library to make data for VSLAM.

-This way we fully control the data coming into the algorithm and we get to learn the camera equations from the "inverse problem" side (rendering is inverse of SLAM in a way).
+This way we fully control the data coming into the algorithm and we get to learn the camera equations from the "inverse problem" side.
+Indeed, rendering is inverse of SLAM in a way.
 Below command runs the entry point of the interactive rendering code.

 ```
 pipenv shell
 python -m sim.render
 ```
 Sorry it's too slow to feel smooth to humans!
 It seems we would need to rewrite in c++ to be proper fast.

 Jax doesn't like modifying arrays in place.

-Experiment with WSAD, QE and arrow keys.
-Escape to quit.
+- Experiment with WSAD, QE and arrow keys.
+- Escape to quit.
-Change `__main__` to save data.
+- Change `__main__` to save data.
 One eye image looks more or less like this:

 ![render](imgs/triangles.gif)